Albertf313/JamsStoryProject/README-2.md

 # If The Shoe Fits

 If The Shoe Fits is a story by J.A.M.S, Jamar, Joe, Albert, Min, and DaShawn.
 It tells the story of Cinderella at the end of the original story, and the aftermath of how her evil step-sisters continue to sabotage her.
-We each created a unique view for each chapter of our story.
+We had 5 chapters for our story, and each of us wrote and created the swift UI view for our individual chapters.

 ## Screenshots